-In addition to the above types of evaluations and settings, Fellows will have access to approximately 130 psychological tests that are used in forensic evaluations.
+In addition to the above types of evaluations and settings, Fellows will have access to a full psychological testing library, including approximately 130 psychological tests and instruments that are used in forensic evaluations.
 Fellows will be expected to become proficient in one or more tests from each of the following categories:

 - Adjudicative Competence

-- CASTMR
+- CAST\MR

 - o ECST-R

 - o JACI

 - o Mac-CAT-CA

 - Personality Traits and Psychopathology

 - Jessness

 - o MCMI-IV

-- o MMPI-2-RF / MMPI-A-RF / MMPI-2
+- o MMPI-2-RF / MMPI-A-RF / MMPI-2 / MMPI-3

 - o PAI / PAI-A

 - o PCL-R

 - Sex Offender Risk Assessment

 - o J-SOAP-II

 - o MnSOST-R

 - SORAG

-- Static-99 / 99R / 2002 / 2002R
+- o Static-99 / 99R / 2002 / 2002R

 - Symptom Validity

-- ∘ ILK
+- o ILK

 - o SIMS

 - o SIRS / SIRS-2

 - o TOMM

-- o VIP
+- VIP

 - Violence Risk Assessment

 - o HCR-20-V3

 - o PCL-R

 - o SAVRY

-- VRAG
+- o VRAG-R

-Additionally, Forum Ohio's test library consists or numerous tests of intellectual and cognitive functioning; language, development, and adaptive functioning; academic achievement; behavior, emotional functioning, and attachment; autism; substance abuse; and trauma.
+Additionally, Forum Ohio's test library consists of numerous tests of intellectual and cognitive functioning; language, development, and adaptive functioning; academic achievement; behavior, emotional functioning, and attachment; autism; substance abuse; and trauma.

-Forensic Psychology Didactic and Landmark Case Seminar
+Forensic Psychology and Landmark Case Seminar

 In addition to practical training in forensic mental health assessment, the Fellowship offers weekly seminars.
-These are divided into two sessions across one afternoon each week.
-The first half of the afternoon is dedicated to a critical review of foundational theoretical readings and empirical studies in the field of forensic psychology.
-Topics cover the 21 content areas in forensic psychology identified in the ABFP Suggested Reading List for Written and Oral Examinations.
-These didactics will be facilitated by psychologists in the practice (who occasionally may be accompanied by guest speakers) with expertise in the subject area.
+These are dedicated to a critical review of foundational theoretical readings, empirical studies in the field of forensic psychology, and a review and critical discussion of landmark mental health law cases.
+Fellows will be assigned readings and will be responsible for preparing case law briefs each week.
+It is our hope that these case briefs will be the basis of a study guide for the Fellows in preparation for the ABFP Written Examination.
+Topics cover the 23 content areas in forensic psychology identified in the ABFP Suggested Reading List for Written and Oral Examinations.
+These seminars will be facilitated by psychologists in the practice (who occasionally may be accompanied by guest speakers) with expertise in the subject area.